Coaches react after KSHSAA keeps original start date for fall sports

 WICHITA, Kan.
-(KSNW) – There are still a lot of details to work out, but some coaches said they were relieved to hear the season will start on time.
+(KSNW) — There are still a lot of details to work out, but some coaches say they are relieved to hear the high school fall sports season will start on time.

+The Kansas State High School Activities Association (KSHSAA) decided Thursday to start fall sports and activities as scheduled.
+This includes competition and game dates, as well.

-“I’m excited mainly for the kids,” said Bishop Carroll Football Coach Dusty Trail.
+“I’m excited mainly for the kids,” said Dusty Trail, Bishop Carroll football coach.

 “Just to see these kids get out and participate you now because last spring was pretty heartbreaking,” said Trail.

-“My girls were really super worried that they weren’t going to get to start their season when they wanted to, they’ve been working super hard,” said West High head volleyball coach and assistant soccer coach Tierra Poyner.
+“My girls were really super worried that they weren’t going to get to start their season when they wanted to, they’ve been working super hard,” said Tierra Poyner, West High head volleyball coach and assistant soccer coach.

-“Those are the kinds of decisions we now have to take a look at, do we change out how some of our competitions look and try to be as safe as we can?” said Wichita Public Schools District Athletic Director J. Means.
+“Those are the kinds of decisions we now have to take a look at,” said J. Means, Wichita Public Schools District Athletic Director.
+“Do we change out how some of our competitions look and try to be as safe as we can?”

-Means said he plans to work with the school this week to address some of those concerns.
+Means said he plans to work with the schools this week to address some of those concerns.

 The coaches I spoke with said they are taking health guidelines and recommendations seriously.